Planning, design and construction of a line with components of the AN system

 - In point 6, the steel braided line is cut.
 For this purpose, the steel braided line is removed from the vehicle and fixed on a workbench, ideally with our special vice jaws in a vice and cut with a flex at the point marked in the previous step.

-- In the eighth and final step, the completed line is screwed onto the components fitted with the dash adapters and tightened.
+- In the eighth and last step, the completed line is screwed onto the components provided with the dash adapters and tightened.

 In the previous steps we designed, manufactured and installed a steel braided line.